|This centre is a member of The LSE Research Laboratory [RLAB]: CASE | CEE | CEP | FMG | SERC | STICERD||Cookies?|

 We will try to answer inquiries relating to this work whenever possible.
 Press inquiries should be directed to Romesh Vaitilingam (Tel: 07768-661095 Email: firstname.lastname@example.org), or if unavailable, to Helen Durrant (Tel: 020 7955 7395 Email: email@example.com)

-See also briefings in our Election Analysis series, examining key issues in the 2010 UK General Election campaigns and the 2012 US Election Campaign.
+See also past briefings in our Election Analysis series, examining key issues in the 2005 and 2010 UK General Election campaigns and the 2012 US Election Campaign.

 The Centre for Economic Performance, McKinsey & Company and Stanford have developed an innovative new methodology to survey management practices in over 4,000 firms across Europe, the US and Asia.

 Analysing this data they demonstrate a surprisingly large dispersion in management practices across firms and nations, and an important role for competition, ownership and education in explaining these differences.
 They also find firms are surprisingly poor at self assessing their own management practices.

 To download the report and full academic survey methodology, questionnaire and results go to the Management Practice and Productivity site at http://cep.lse.ac.uk/management/

 Annual Report:Full details of work completed and projects undertaken at the CEP are available in our Annual Report.
 [Full document in PDF] The latest annual report was published in April 2013 for work completed and conducted from January 2012 - Dec 2012.